ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * FIX: form should emtpy when it is sent and there were no errors!
   * TODO: fix: tasks page shows name two times (title and "name in system")
   * TODO: use names somehow, e.g. make a search function
+* Thu: 2h 15 min
+  * Writing How to Use and Deployment instructions
+  * Fixing a bug
+  * TODO: Normalize database?
+  * TODO: Update database diagram